BartOtten/routex/docs/COMPARISON.md

 Since version 1.8, it supports runtime path prefixing which automatically prefixes routes in templates with the result of one or multiple functions.
-This feature enables the most basic route localization, known for it's language prefixes (e.g `/en/products/12/edit` and `/fr/products/12/edit`)
+This feature enables the most basic, and common, route localization known for it's language prefixes (e.g `/en/products` and `/fr/products`).

 ## Comparing Cldr Routes and Routex